1wheel/roadtolarissa/source/_posts/2022-02-07-box-office-hits.md

-### Percentage of movie's total gross earned in its best week
+### Movies are making more of their money opening week

 <div class='best-week-scatter'></div>